01794 340 100

 The Ultimate Goal

 Ultimately your goal is to build up a relationship with your potential donors to build up a level of trust and commitment.
 Avoid hard selling and begin by getting to know each other.
 Invite them to a free event or link them to your email newsletter sign up.
-Once you have built up a relationship, you will then know how to best approach them to ask for donations.
+Once you have built up a relationship, you will then know how to approach them best to ask for donations.
 Remember, every supporter will be different.
 It’s also good to remember what inspires donors to donate and incorporate those factors into your message.

-Once you’ve got the hard part out the way it’s always a good idea to follow up your request.
+Once you’ve got the hard part out of the way it’s always a good idea to follow up on your request.
 Try contacting them in a different manner than you did the first time.
 If you met up with them for a meeting, then follow it up with an email.
 If you sent them a postcard, perhaps connect with them on LinkedIn and drop them an email.
 Take care of the relationship you have built and never forget to thank them.
 Let them know you appreciate their time and support, perhaps send them a thank you note, but maybe not a thank you letter!